lorenzodallamico/G-DynaDist/README.md

 * `GraphDynamicEmbedding`: this function computes the embedding of a dynamical graph using the EDRep algorithm

     ```python
-    X = GraphDynamicEmbedding(df, dim, n_epochs, k, verbose, η0)
+    X = GraphDynamicEmbedding(df, n, dim, n_epochs, k, verbose, η0)
     ```

-    The only input that must be specified is `df` (the temporal graph), while the others are `dim` (the embedding dimensionality), and other parameters related to the *EDRep* algorithm.
+    The only inputs that must be specified is `df` (the temporal graph) and `n` the number of nodes, while the others are `dim` (the embedding dimensionality), and other parameters related to the *EDRep* algorithm.
 The output is the array *X*.

 * `EmbDistance`: this function computes the distance between two embeddings